Trendeo/slate/source/includes/_authentication.md

 Parameter | Required? | Description
 --------- | ------- | -----------
-username | yes | The new username / email you would like to store to the user.
+newEmail | yes | The new email you would like to store to the user.

 #### Response

 The API responds with a 200 response without body.
 You will get a 400 response in case the logged-in user actually does not have an auto-generated username from us.
-Important: This endpoint does not do "impersonation" as described in the initial sections, because this change should happen right after sign-up and there should not be too much activity of that user before.
+Important: This endpoint changes only the email address, not the username.
+So the user will have the same user again as soon as (s)he performs a re-login.

 ## Getting a JWT for a guest user